pmbrent/Ready/README.md

 ### Phase 2: Books, Shelves, Flux and Views (2.5 days)

-In Phase 2, I'll create the Book model (with title, author, ISBN, and space for genre_tags) and seed with some example books.
+In Phase 2, I'll create the Book model (with title, author, ISBN) and seed with some example books.
 Next, there will be a shelf model (belonging to a user and having many books through Shelvings).
 The next step will be to set up Flux routing for individual book view pages, genres, and an individual's shelves.
 There will be a Book Store, although only Librarians will be able to perform CRUD.

 [Details][phase-two]